 How to Prevent Anyone from Viewing Panel Content

 There are several ways to reliably prevent anyone from viewing your panel content:

 Create a User Macro in the Atlassian Confluence Administration Console.
 These macros can only be viewed and edited by Site Administrators.

 Use a Portal or Widget (requires Community Bubbles app) which again requires Site Administration privileges to view and edit.

-Create a Java plugin which contains a macro that fulfils your requirements.
+Create a Java plugin which contains a macro that fulfills your requirements.

 Child Skin Restrictions